 Title IX Liaisons

 The Sexual Misconduct Reporting Liaisons (Title IX) are university employees who are available to receive reports of sex discrimination at Tufts, including sexual harassment and sexual assault.
 The liaisons can provide information regarding available resources, but are not responsible for investigating reports.
-Rather, they will direct the information they receive to the university’s Title IX Coordinator in the Center for Awareness, Resources and Education.
+Rather, they will direct the information they receive to the university’s Title IX Director.

 Title IX.com - "the internet's primary clearing house for all things Title IX."